majeinfo/chaingun/README.md

-        --trace generates a trace file named traced.out that can be used by 'go tool trace' command --display-response displays the full response sent by the remote stressed server --syntax-check-only is used to only check the syntax of the script
+        --trace generates a trace file named traced.out that can be used by 'go tool trace' command --display-response displays the full response sent by the remote stressed server --syntax-check-only is used to only check the syntax of the script --disable-dns-cache can be used to disable the internal DNS cache that reduces the number of DNS Requests

 b) run a Player in daemon mode :